hyperledger/besu/docs/Using-Pantheon/RPC-PubSub.md

 ### Using RPC Pub/Sub

-The RPC Pub/Sub API requires a persistent connection.
-Connect to the RPC Pub/Sub API using a tool such as [WebSockets](../Reference/Using-JSON-RPC-API.md#endpoint-address-and-port).
+The RPC Pub/Sub API is supported on [WebSockets](../JSON-RPC-API/Using-JSON-RPC-API.md#http-and-websocket-requests).

 Use `eth_subscribe` to create subscriptions.
 Once subscribed, notifications are published by the API using `eth_subscription`.